demonixis/C3DE/README.md

 This project is in early stage. **Use** the `master` branch for testing and the `develop` branch for latest and **instable** changes.
 Keep in mind that all branches other than `master` **are probably broken** on non Windows targets.

 ## Features
-- Scenegraph
 - Component based
 - 3D Model support + Custom Mesh geometry
 - Terrain: Flat, Random, Heightmap
 - Materials: PBR (in progress), Standard (Phong + Extras), Terrain (multi-textured) and few extras
 - Lighting: Directional, Point, Spot
-- Forward Renderer: Unlimlited number of light with the multipass lighting
-- Light PrePass Renderer
+- Forward Renderer: Single Pass multi-lighting, up to 128 realtime lights with Direct3D and 16 with OpenGL
+- Hardware Instancing: Draw thousand of mesh in a single draw call!
+- Reflection Probe: Generate on demand a cube map that can be used for local reflections
-- Deferred Renderer
+- Deferred Renderer (wip)
 - Shadow mapping (Hard shadow only)
 - Input management: Keyboard, Mouse, Gamepad, Touch
 - Procedural texture generation